top of page

 • types of business plans and/or activities that are exempted from compulsory AMDAL.

-• types of business plans and/or activities that do not have significant impact and are not required to obtain UKL-UPL;
+• types of business plans and/or activities that do not have a significant impact and are not required to obtain UKL-UPL;

 • types of business plans and/or activities that are exempted from being UKL-UPL compulsory.